About the President

 Dr. Zeiss is the recipient of the 2012 Whitney M. Young Humanitarian Award presented by the Urban League on March 23, 2012; the 2012 Jack Callaghan Cornerstone Award presented by Goodwill Industries of the Southern Piedmont on May 24; 2012; the 2012 UNC Charlotte Distinguished Service Award on May 30, 2012; and the 2012 National Leadership Award from the National Council for Continuing Education and Training (NCCET).

-Dr. Zeiss and his wife, Beth, have two sons and two grandchildren.
+Dr. Zeiss and his wife, Beth, have two sons, a daughter-in-law, and two grandchildren.